Home Affordability Calculator

 Frequently Asked Questions

 The 28/36 rule is a mortgage lending guideline.
 Your monthly housing costs (PITI: principal, interest, taxes, insurance) should not exceed 28% of gross monthly income (front-end DTI).
 Your total monthly debt obligations (housing plus car payments, student loans, credit cards) should not exceed 36% (back-end DTI).
 On a $7,000 gross monthly income, 28% = $1,960 max housing, 36% = $2,520 max total debt.
-FHA loans allow up to 43% back-end DTI with compensating factors.
+FHA loans allow up to 43% back-end DTI with compensating factors, and some go to 50%.

 Related Calculators